teran/checksum/README.md

 checksum
 ========

-Utility to store sha256 hashes of files in dedicated "database"(actually just a JSON file) to verify it later as a part of consistency check with automatic new file indexing.
+Utility to store length, sha1, sha256 hashes of files in dedicated "database"(actually just a JSON file) to verify it later as a part of consistency check with automatic new file indexing.

 Why not shasum/md5sum/etc.?